Monitoring your clusters

-You will first want to find a metric that is interesting or that you would like to alert on.
-For example, you may notice that your application was acting up and could be traced back to pod health checks failing.
-You may decide that you want to know when something like this happens again.
-You investigate the metrics and find an interesting rise in the Kubernetes Pods dashboard with the metric called "Pods in Bad State (Not Ready) by Namespace"
+Your first step is to identify a metric that you would like to monitor.
+For example, you may notice that your application has been performing poorly, and you've traced this back to pod health checks failing.
+You investigate the metrics in the Kubernetes Pods dashboard and find an interesting rise in "Pods in Bad State (Not Ready) by Namespace".

-The next part will require you to zero in on the metric and how to respond.
-On the left pane, select Monitor -> New Monitor as shown:
+Next you'll want to zero in on the metric.
+In the left-hand pane, select Monitor then New Monitor as shown:

 Create a new monitor in Datadog

-Next you will want to select a monitor to be based on the Metric you are interested in.
+Select Metric to create a monitor based on the metric you are interested in.